JavaVista/limerick_generator/README.md

 1. Clone this repository.
 2. Open the project in your preferred IDE.
-3. rename .env.example file to .env and add your PaLM API KEY
+3. rename .env.example file to .env and add your Gemini API KEY
 4. Run the app on your device or emulator.

 ## Usage